fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 ```

 You can only have one check, so specify only one of `execute`, `http`, or `tcp`.
 The default is a `http` check, which
-will send a HTTP request to the path and port configuration on the Pod running the application.
+will send a HTTP request to the path and port configuration on the pod running the application.
 The health check will
 be considered good if the HTTP response has a status code in the 200 range.
 Otherwise it will be considered bad.

-An `execute` check can be used to execute a program inside the Pod running the application.
+An `execute` check can be used to execute a program inside the pod running the application.
 In this case, a exit
 status of 0 is considered a good health check, while any other exit status is considered bad.

 Example: